-Most students finance their education from a combination of family resources, work, federal and state grants, scholarships, and low interest student loans.
 To qualify for financial aid you must (1) be an admitted student; (2) be in good academic standing; and (3) be making adequate progress toward your degree.
 To apply complete the FAFSA at http://www.fafsa.ed.gov/.

 Financial Aid Terms to Know

-Financial aid typically refers to federal monies such as Pell grants, Stafford and Perkins loans, and the College Work Study Program.
+Financial aid typically refers to federal and state monies such as Pell grants, Stafford and Perkins loans, and Work Study.

 Free Application for Federal Student Aid completed annually to determine the amounts and kinds of aid you qualify for.
 Apply online at http://www.fafsa.ed.gov/